bengoehring/bengoehring.github.io/content/research/_index.md

 * Theories and Evidence of Policy Significance (with Kenneth Lowande and Yuki Shiraito)

-* Oversight From Above or Below: Individual and Institutional Legislative Influence on Agencies (with Charles Shipan, Frederick Boehmke, and Tracee Saunders)
+* Oversight From Below and Above: Individual and Institutional Legislative Influence on Agencies (with Charles Shipan, Frederick Boehmke, and Tracee Saunders)